Business Customs

 Transportation

-Bahrain’s only public airport, Bahrain International Airport (airport code: BAH), is a regional hub for Bahrain’s national carrier, Gulf Air.
-Several international airlines service Bahrain and the United States via connections through the Gulf region or Europe.
+Bahrain’s only public airport, Bahrain International Airport (airport code BAH), is a regional hub for Bahrain’s national carrier, Gulf Air.
+Several international airlines service Bahrain and the United States via connections through the Gulf region or Europe, and Bahrain-based Gulf Air will resume direct flights to the United States in late 2025.
 In January 2021, the Bahraini government inaugurated a new passenger terminal at Bahrain International Airport.
 The project is part of the Airport Modernization Program, a comprehensive development plan designed to improve the infrastructure and services at the airport to cater to future aviation needs.
 Bahrain has a well-developed road network with well-lit, multi-lane highways.
 The Bahraini government is implementing a transportation master plan to improve the road transportation network with new highways, bridges and overpasses.
-Most major roads have three to six lanes and are well maintained.
-In older parts of the country, however, some streets are unpaved or are in poor condition.
+Most major roads are well maintained.

-Bahrain and Saudi Arabia are connected by the 25-km (16-mile) King Fahd Causeway, which opened in November 1986 and was closed to routine passenger traffic in March 2020 due to the COVID-19 pandemic and resumed two-way traffic in May 2021.
+Bahrain and Saudi Arabia are connected by the 16-mile King Fahd Causeway, which opened in November 1986..
 The Bahraini government has announced plans to build a second causeway to Saudi Arabia.
 When complete, this causeway also will include two rail links (one for passengers and one for cargo) as part of the planned GCC railway network.

-Drivers in Bahrain should exercise extreme caution.
-Accidents are common.
-Local drivers often flout traffic regulations and police often do not enforce the traffic rules.
-Speed cameras and radar have been installed at some intersections.
+Drivers in Bahrain should exercise caution as accidents are common.
+Local drivers often flout traffic regulations and police often do not consistently enforce traffic rules.
+Speed cameras and radars have been installed at some intersections.
 Driving on weekend nights can be particularly hazardous.
 Bahrain has a zero-tolerance policy for drunk driving.
 Traffic congestion is common in Manama, exacerbated by ongoing construction projects and weekend traffic from neighboring countries.

-The Bahraini government is expanding public transportation options in an effort to decrease traffic congestion.
+The Bahraini government is expanding public transportation options to decrease traffic congestion.
 Over 141 public buses cover 27 routes in all regions of the island.
 Usually, they are reliable and quite cheap.
 Taxis are more expensive than buses, however they are air-conditioned and serve more places than the public transportation system offers.
 Passenger boats connect Bahrain with the Hawar and Al Dar islands.
+Bahrain plans to open passenger ferry service in 2025 between the Muharraq Water Front Project (Saada) and points in Qatar and Saudi Arabia, and vehicle ferry services in the second phase of development.

 Language

 The official language of Bahrain is Arabic, but English is widely spoken as the standard language of business and higher education.
-Hindi, Farsi, Urdu, and various other South Asian languages also are common.
+Hindi, Farsi, and Urdu are also common.

 Health